iterative/dvc.org/content/blog/2022-08-16-august-22-heartbeat.md

 [**Shambhavi Mishra**](https://twitter.com/ShambhaviCodes) in her post [Searching for Semantic Similarity](https://medium.com/towards-artificial-intelligence/searching-for-semantic-similarity-cfbff2388d04) details the steps of her NLP project on similarity algorithms.
-She mainly focuses on cosine similarity using a Stackoverflow questions dataset.
+She mainly focuses on cosine similarity using a Stack Overflow questions dataset.
 The end-to-end project uses Sentence BERT, Fast Text, DVC, DAGsHub, Streamlit and deploys the web app on an AWS EC2 instance.